lorcanoeire/polly-example/README.md

 The following is an example provided by AWS on their docs site [here](http://docs.aws.amazon.com/polly/latest/dg/examples-python.html).

-The below is quick guide and how to get setup.
+The below is a quick guide and how to get set up.

 # Set up virtualenv